Eid al-Fitr 2017: Donald Trump Trying To Woo American Muslims With Message Of Mercy In Eid Mubarak Greetings?

 U.S. President Donald Trump’s Eid al-Fitr 2017 message seems cordial.
-But, just when people wonder if his views about Islam and Muslims are gradually changing. he becomes the first U.S. president in the last two decades to not host a Ramadan dinner at the White House.
+But, just when people wonder whether his views about Islam and Muslims are gradually changing. he becomes the first U.S. president in the last two decades to not host a Ramadan dinner at the White House.

 It was then-First Lady Hillary Clinton who hosted an Iftar dinner in 1996.
 It is the time when Muslims have food for the first time after fasting for the entire day.
 After the practice started while Bill Clinton was at the White House, it continued during the tenures of George W Bush and Barack Obama.
 Prominent members of the American Muslim community have so far been invited to the dinner.

 This is the first time since 1996 that the White House did not host an Iftar dinner.
 Even Secretary of State Rex Tillerson rejected the Office of Religion and Global Affairs’ request to host an Eid al-Fitr party, according to CNN.
-This is odd as well, because U.S. secretaries of state have been hosting Iftar dinners every year since 1999.
+This is odd as well because U.S. secretaries of state have been hosting Iftar dinners every year since 1999.

 Trump, nevertheless, issued a formal statement to offer warm greetings to the Muslim community on the occasion of Eid al-Fitr, which is celebrated at the end of the Islamic month of Ramadan.